AngleProtocol/angle-docs/guides/app-guides/agEUR/borrow.md

 To check out all these steps, click on the `Transaction Details` on the right side of the screen.
 {% endhint %}

 In the following example, 20 FRAX are deposited in the Curve FRAXUSDC pool, the LP tokens are staked on Stake DAO, and deposited as collateral in the vault.
-10 agEUR are also borrowed from the vault
+10 agEUR are also borrowed from the vault.

+This feature can be interesting when using the leverage functionality of the app.
+By getting leverage on yield bearing tokens, you can effectively enable multiply your returns.

+For example, if the borrowing cost is 0.5% and a collateral with an APR of 3% is used, a 4x leverage can **increase the effective returns** up to 10.5%, assuming collateral price remains constant.

 ![Add/Borrow agEUR](/.gitbook/assets/borrow-lp.png)